|Columbia University Archives|

 At a Glance

 This collection consists of the records of the Academic Review Committee of the Faculty of the Arts and Sciences from the 1990s.
-It includes copies of the external assessment and the departmental self-studies for those under review as well as the Academic Review Committee's final report with recommendations for the department.
+It includes copies of the internal and external assessments as well as some departmental self-studies.
+The files include the Academic Review Committee's final report with recommendations for the department.

 Using the Collection